-Don’t rely on third-party booking sites alone like GigSalad.com, Bandcamp, or Crowd Theory Entertainment to market your band.
-That’s your job!
-You need more than a Facebook page to help the right people find you.
+Your Facebook, Instagram or WeddingWire profile pages aren't going to cut it.
 Set up a quality website.
 You can pay for it all with one gig.
 We personally love Shopify because of how easy it is to get running and they’ve got great 24/7 tech support for all us artsy and non-techy types!
-But platforms like Wix, Wordpress, and even Bandcamp might be for you.
+But platforms like Wix, Wordpress, and even Banzoogle might be a good fit for you.

 Confusing or Missing Biographies

 Save the poetry for your lyrics.
 Stick to the information that matters to fans and potential bookers.
 Forego artsy, flowery descriptions in favor of easy to read details.

 Don’t forget to write a bio for all members, not just a generic one for the band.
 Make the link easy to see in the top navigation bar.
 Some groups try to be so clever and different that they forget to create a link to the bio.
 Why would someone click on your MERCH link if you don’t even have a bio?

 Filling your bio page with lots of photos and embedded videos can make the page load slowly.
 Cherry-pick the best media and use links to the videos.
 You can have a separate page or host them elsewhere, like YouTube.

 It's terrible when your recently booked gig gets some press in a local newspaper or website and as soon as it's live, you realize that they used the wrong band photo and your description is out of date.
 It's also a big turn off to promoters and clients when your bio makes references to projects in the future tense when they have clearly come to pass.

 Update your band bio as soon as something significant happens in your band's career.
 Here's a list of significant things worth writing about in your bio:

 - When you win any new awards or contests